-There is absolutely no shame in asking the budget to the recruiter.
+There is absolutely no shame in asking the budget from the recruiter.
 On the contrary, it is very smart.
-It will put the recruiter in a position that he has to be open about their commission, so you can get the most out of the deal.
-If they claim not to be able to share the budget, you can ask yourself if you are dealing with a trustable agent.
+It will put the recruiter in a position where he has to be open about their commission, so you can get the most out of the deal.
+If they claim not to be able to share the budget, you can ask yourself if you are dealing with a trustworthy agent.

 Recruiters have a fixed budget.

 So go for a fixed commission.
 As long as the budget is fixed, but the commission is flexible, you have conflicting interests.
 When both the budget and the commission are fixed, you will have common interests.

 If you are the only candidate, you are the winner.
 When there are more candidates, you are less sure of your position.
 Adapt your price strategy accordingly.

 As a recruiter, I was always trying to get a range with the motivation that it would allow me to negotiate with the client on your behalf.
 This is not true.
 It gave me ammunition to negotiate with you.
 If you would like to give a fair answer, you can say, “My rate is 110, depending on the project and duration.”
 When you are asked about your minimum rate, don’t share it unless the commission is fixed.